One-Two-Go Airlines Flight 269: Crash

 As the aircraft descended to 115 ft above threshold level (ATL), its airspeed dropped.
 Captain Arief repeatedly called for more power as First Officer Montri attempted the landing.
 The aircraft continued to descend and fell below 50 ft ATL, causing the autothrottle to reduce engine thrust to idle.
 One second later, First Officer Montri called "Go around".
 This was acknowledged by the captain.
 The first officer then attempted to transfer control of the aircraft to Captain Arief.
 There was no verbal acknowledgement of this from Captain Arief.

 The pilots retracted the landing gear and set flaps for go-around.
 The aircraft pitch changed from 2 degrees to 12 degrees as the aircraft climbed, its engines still at idle.
 Airspeed fell and the aircraft climbed to a maximum altitude of 262 ft ATL before beginning to descend.
 For 13 seconds the engines remained at idle.
 The aircraft pitch angle decreased to near zero and then the throttle was manually increased two seconds before impact with an embankment along the runway at 15:40.
 The aircraft was destroyed on impact along with a post-crash fire.

 Recovery

 Rescue efforts were hampered by a 4 ft ditch beside and parallel to runway 27 running the length of the runway.
-Rescue vehicles were unable to cross this ditch, though they could have entered at either end of the runway, which none did.
+Rescue vehicles were unable to cross this ditch, though they could have entered at either end of the runway, none did.
 One survivor complained that only a single ambulance arrived.

 Additional fire and rescue from the town of Phuket arrived 30 minutes later.
 Additionally, the airport failed to include "crash on airport" procedures in its air service manual as required by ICAO.